anselm/aterrain/README.md

 ### ThreeJS

-As we can see above Cesium mplements effectively a high level 3d game engine in order to render the views to WebGL.
+Cesium implements a high level 3d game engine in order to render the views to WebGL.
 That role collides with ThreeJS and it means that the lightweight composability of using Cesium data in a different context or application is slightly hampered.
 Depending on a programmers expertise it isn't that hard to repurpose raw tile data, but it makes quick lightweight tests and projects less likely.
 If some of the power of Cesium can be exposed to threejs (and later perhaps Babylon3d) then more people can embed earth data in their applications.
 The goal is to use the geographic powers of Cesium but switching to ThreeJS for WebGL bindings and Math.

 ### Current Choices